Kafka

 Confluent Cloud

 The concepts here apply to other Apache Kafka SaaS offerings, even though the means to access them might be different.
-Please reach out if you have any questions integrating with your Apache Kafka SaaS provider.
+Please reach out if you have any questions about integrating with your Apache Kafka SaaS provider.

 Credentials